fluid-project/sjrk-story-telling/CONTRIBUTING.md

 2. A short and meaningful summary of the commit, on the first line
 3. A meaningful commit log describing the contents of the change

-In rare cases, a commit may be trivial or entirely cosmetic (code reformatting, fixing typos in comments, etc).
+In rare cases, a commit may be trivial or entirely cosmetic (code reformatting, fixing typos in comments, etc.).
 In those cases, it is acceptable to use the "NOJIRA:" prefix for your log.
 However, it is still required to provide a meaningful summary and descriptive commit message.